OrianaVenture/VentureValheim/Progression/README.md

 * defeated_dragon
 * defeated_goblinking
 * defeated_queen
+* defeated_hive
 * KilledTroll
 * killed_surtling
 * KilledBat
+* nomap
-* defeated_hive
+* noportals

-Note: Currently the only feature using private keys is skills.
-Possible future additions to this section include:
+#### Commands

+Due to the changes this mod makes the vanilla "setkey" command will not function as expected in most cases.
+There is an added command "setglobalkey" that will work in it's place.
+For private keys there are 4 new commands added that work similar to the vanilla public key commands: setprivatekey, removeprivatekey, resetprivatekeys, listprivatekeys.
+For example, you can set your local player's key with "setprivatekey defeated_eikthyr", or any online player with "setprivatekey defeated_eikthyr PlayerName".

+#### Possible Future Additions

 * Ability to lock items or crafting to boss completion
-* Ability to have worldly spawns and raids check for individual boss completion
 * Locking boss summoning to enforce progression order
+* More configuration options to toggle public or private key usage for different game features
 * Requests welcome!
 See the bottom for my discord link

 ### Skill Manager

 Have more control over Skill loss and gain.
-Here is a quick guide to the Skill configuration options:
+When using skill capping any skills that are already above the maximum skill cap will remain "frozen" and will not gain, but can still be lowered on death.
+Console cheats will still work as intended.
+Other mods that change how skill gain and loss functions may cause unexpected behaviors.
+Turn off this feature if using another mod for skill management if you see mod conflicts.

+#### Configuration Options

 * EnableSkillManager must be set to True to enable these features.
 * AllowSkillDrain: Set to False to turn off all skill loss on death.